 with headquarters in St. Louis at the mouth of the river Senegal.

 However in 1783, the greater part of the Senegambia region was

 handed to France.
 The Gambia section ceased to be a British colony

 and was again placed under the charge of the African Company.

-With the British abolition of the Slave Trade in their settlements in
+With the British abolition of the Slave Trade in their settlements

-where they would be able to monitor
+from where they would be able to monitor

 Alexander Grant, sent out from Goree for this purpose, found the

 fort at James Island to be

 detached sand bank known as St. Mary's Island.
 Originally called

 Banjulo by the Portuguese, Grant named the new settlement, Bathurst